UNSW-CEEM/nempy/paper.md

     [@nemde].
 However, access is restricted to registered participants and is provided at a cost of $15,000 per year.
     Additionally, users of this service are not provided with a copy of the dispatch engine, but access it by submitting input files to AEMO.
-This prevents the use of this service to answer questions about how changes to the dispatch process, rather than the inputs, would effect dispatch outcomes.
+This prevents the use of this service to answer questions about how changes to the dispatch process, rather than the inputs, would affect dispatch outcomes.
 In contrast, access to Nempy is not restricted, it is free to use, and is open to modification.

 4. As a reference implementation of the NEM's dispatch procedure.
 While the Australian Energy Market Operator (AEMO)